 ) Ехр plain the significance of the following statements in the control of malaria. (i) The female Anopheles mosquito has been more closely studied with regard to malaria than the male Anopheles mosquito.
-The females are the ones that corry the aplasmodium being \$ are the main couse of at molovia hance their studied: [1] 1, (ii) The infective stages of the malarial organism are present in anti-coagulant produced by the mosquito.
-The mosquito regargitodes the onticoogulane which contains the plantedium prolonger which is now by the victim's blood stay 1 l Li (iii) After circulating in the blood for a short time, the pathogen enters liver cells of the newly infected person and then enters red blood cells.
-1 00 [2] 0
+The females are the ones that corry the aplasmodium being \$ one the main couse of at malaria hance their studied.
+[1] 1, 7 Valle () SEMENTAL SE 1.5 (ii) The infective stages of the malarial organism are present in anti-coagulant produced by the mosquito.
+The mosquito regurgitodes the onticoogulane which contoins the plantedium prolonger which is now in the victims blood sharps.
+I, (iii) After circulating in the blood for a short time, the pathogen enters liver cells of the newly infected person and then enters red blood cells.